tdaylan/pcat/docs/index.rst

     :param strgexpo: Name of the FITS file (without the extension) in ``pathdata`` containing the exposure map.
 See ``strgexprflux`` for the format of the numpy array. ``strgexpo`` can also be a float, in which case the exposure map will be assumed to be uniform across along all data dimensions.

     :type strgexpo: str or float

-    :param numbproc: Number of processes.
-The total number of samples before thinning and burn-in, will be ``numbproc`` times ``numbswep``.

-    :type numbproc: int

     :param liketype: Type of the likelihood.